scharlottej13/dask-blog/_posts/2021-12-15-dask-fellow-reflections.md

 This has been very high impact work, and I'm pleased with what we've achieved.
 Improved tools for visualization were requested by users in our survey of the life science community.
 This was a high priority, because improvements to visuzliation tools benefit EVERYONE who uses Dask.

-I did some initial work in this area ([PR #7763](https://github.com/dask/dask/pull/7763), [PR #7716](https://github.com/dask/dask/pull/7716)).
-Freyam Mehta's [Google Summer of Code project](https://blog.dask.org/2021/08/23/gsoc-2021-project) was targeted to improve visualization tools, and he did a great job.
-Having Martin Durant as a second mentor worked very well.

-**Blogposts**

-Our original goal was to publish one blogpost every month on average, which has been exceeded.
-It was more time consuming than we'd originally planned to get co-written posts published, but persevering is well worth the effort (some examples [here](https://blog.dask.org/2021/12/01/mosaic-fusion) and [here](https://blog.dask.org/2021/03/29/apply-pretrained-pytorch-model)).
-More field specific examples is the second most common user request from the Dask survey, and worth doing more of.

-Blogposts that help address common areas of confusion are also especially high impact.
-[Choosing good chunk sizes in Dask](https://blog.dask.org/2021/11/02/choosing-dask-chunk-sizes) is a good example of that.

-A personal highlight was hearing from someone on the other side of the world who was using [my skeleton analysis code](https://blog.dask.org/2021/05/07/skeleton-analysis) for their research.
-It is very gratifying to hear stories like these!

 ### What didn't work so well